mturro/poem/README.md

 # Metadata
 While there is no formal metadata syntax at the outset of this project, I am considering using a standardized metadata format (some sort of YAML perhaps) and will update this space with that information when I have decided on what, if anything, it will be.

+# Further Thoughts
+For more on the what if this all check the wiki and be sure to read commit messages - some are informative.